ZachVeenstra/TheTuringTrio/docs/software_requirements_specification.md

     3. Public posts shall load on the home page in less than 2 seconds.
 		4. The Login page to Homepage shall load in less than 1 second after the user clicks the login button
 		5. The Create account page shall load in less than 1 second after the user clicks the create account button.
+		6. The smartprompt shall take less than 1 second when the user clicks the smartprompt button to help generate the prompt for the journal.

 3. Security
     1. The journal when it is being used shall have high security to prevent it from leaking data or being hacked into.